Lourdes Gurriel Jr. Player Props: Diamondbacks vs. Royals

-Lourdes Gurriel Jr. -- with a slugging percentage of .488 in his past 10 games, including five extra-base hits -- will be in action for the Arizona Diamondbacks against the Kansas City Royals, with Brad Keller on the hill, on April 24 at 9:40 PM ET.
+After batting .263 with three doubles, two walks and three RBI in his past 10 games, Lourdes Gurriel Jr. and the Arizona Diamondbacks take on the Kansas City Royals (who will hand the ball to Brady Singer) at 9:40 PM ET on Tuesday.

-He had a hitless showing in his last game (0-for-1 with an RBI) against the Padres.
+He had a hitless showing in his last game (0-for-2) against the Royals.

 Lourdes Gurriel Jr. Game Info & Props vs. the Royals